dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 special access to create or delete namespaces and change passwords of users of other namespaces.

+## FAQ

+- How access controls and policies are handled among different tenants?

+    In previous versions of Dgraph, the [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL) feature offered a unified control solution across the entire database.
+    With the new multi-tenancy feature, the ACL policies are now scoped down to individual tenants in the database.

+{{% notice "note" %}}
+Only super-admins ([Guardians of the galaxy](#guardians-of-the-galaxy)) have access across tenants.
+The super admin is used only for database admininstration operations, such as exporting data of all tenants.
+{{% /notice %}}

+- What's the ACL granularity in a multi-tenancy environment?
+Is it per tenant?

+    The access controls are applied per tenant at a predicate level.
+    For example, the user `John Smith` belonging to the group `Data Approvers` may only have read-only access to predicates, while user `Jane Doe`, who belongs to the group `Data Editors`, can be given access to modify predicates.
+    All of these ACL constraints have to be configured for each tenant.

+- Are tenants a physical separation or a logical one?

+    Tenants are a logical separation.
+In this example, data needs to be written twice for 2 different tenants.
+    Each client must authenticate within a tenant, and can only modify data within the tenant as allowed by the configured ACLs.

+- Can data be copied from one tenant to the other?

+    Yes, but not by breaking any ACL or tenancy constraints.
+    This can be done by exporting data from one tenant and importing data to another.

 ## Namespace

 A multi-tenancy Namespace acts as a logical silo, so data stored in one namespace is not accessible from another namespace.